Toskgreg/cake/README.md

 ### Prerequisites

-A browser with the access to the internet.
+A browser with the a ccess to the internet.

 ### Installing